praveenkumar-pokala/praveenkumar-pokala/README.md

 - Building **Agentic AI frameworks** using LangGraph, MCP, and ReAct patterns
 - Designing **feature-engineering and budget-pacing agents** for real-world enterprise automation
 - Exploring the **future of orchestration, reflection, and reasoning in AI systems**
-- Authoring a forthcoming book: *“Agentic AI Engineering: Principles to Practice*
+- Authoring a forthcoming book: *"Agentic AI Engineering: Principles to Practice"*

 ---